 This step-by-step guide takes you through the entire writing process, from understanding your assignment to proofreading your final draft.

-A dissertation or thesis is a long piece of academic writing based on original research, submitted as part of a doctoral, master’s, or bachelor’s degree.
+A dissertation or thesis is a long piece of academic writing based on original research.
+It is usually submitted as part of a PhD or master’s, and sometimes as part of a bachelor’s degree.

 Your dissertation is probably the longest piece of writing you’ve ever done, and it can be intimidating to know where to start.
 This article helps you work out exactly what you should include and where to include it.